-- If the shelter does not have any guests that have arrived by 8pm, the shelter will close for the night.
-At 8pm a volunteer will notify the Site Manager.
-Next call the CENCOM back line at (360) 308-5400.
-Tell the receiver that this is a "non-emergency", give the volunteer's and shelter location.
-Inform the operator that there are no guests at the {{Location}} shelter and therefore the shelter is closing for the evening. - After contacting CENCOM contact volunteers on the following shifts for the night and inform the volunteers that the shelter is closing for the night. - Close the shelter for the night, see section V. Shelter Shutdown.
+- Notify the Site Manager At 9pm notify the Site Manager that no guests have arrived. - Notify Kitsap911/CENCOM Next, call the Kitsap911/CENCOM back line at (360) 308-5400. - Tell the receiver that this is a "non-emergency" give the volunteer's name and shelter location. - Inform the operator that there are no guests at the {{Location}} shelter and therefore the shelter is closing for the evening. - Notify Other Shift Volunteers After contacting Kitsap911/CENCOM, contact volunteers on the following shifts for the night and inform the volunteers that the shelter is closing. - Notify Carl Borg (KCHHD) Call Carl Borg at (360) 979-6027 and notify him that the shelter is closing for the evening. - o Closure Close the shelter for the night (see section V. Shelter Shutdown).